apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 # Build and package your service

-Build a container image and upload it to a registry.
+Build a container image and publish it to a registry.

 ## Overview

-The plugin exposes the command `build-container-image` which you invoke to build your service, package it in a container image and upload it to a container registry, in a single command:
+The plugin exposes the command `build-container-image` which you invoke to build your service, package it in a container image and publish it to a container registry, in a single command:

 ```shell
 % swift package --swift-sdk x86_64-swift-linux-musl \
         build-container-image --from swift:slim --repository registry.example.com/myservice
 ```

 * The `--swift-sdk` argument specifies the Swift SDK with which to build the executable.
-In this case we are using the Static Linux SDK, installed earlier, to build an statically-linked x86_64 Linux binary.
+In this case we are using the Static Linux SDK, [installed earlier](<doc:requirements>), to build an statically-linked x86_64 Linux executable.
 * The `--from` argument specifies the base image on which our service will run.   `swift:slim` is the default, but you can choose your own base image or use `scratch` if your service does not require a base image at all.
-* The `--repository` argument specifies the repository to which the plugin will upload the finished image.
+* The `--repository` argument specifies the repository to which the plugin will publish the finished image.

 > Note: on macOS, the plugin needs permission to connect to the network to publish the image to the registry.
 >